khinds10/XBox360Arcade/README.md

 ![Mount XBox360 Internal Controllers](https://raw.githubusercontent.com/khinds10/XBox360Arcade/master/Construction/52.jpg "Mount XBox360 Internal Controllers")
 ![Mount XBox360 Internal Controllers cont...](https://raw.githubusercontent.com/khinds10/XBox360Arcade/master/Construction/55.jpg "Mount XBox360 Internal Controllers cont...")

-##### Cut a hole in the back for the wall power to enter and for the 2 controller USB cables to extrude from to connect to your XBox360 console.
+##### Cut a hole in the back for the wall power to enter and for the 2 controller USB cables / HDMI cable to extrude from to connect to your XBox360 console.

 ![Wire the Power in the back](https://raw.githubusercontent.com/khinds10/XBox360Arcade/master/Construction/56.jpg "Wire the Power in the back")